Correct-by-construction reach-avoid control of partially observable linear stochastic systems: Conclusion

-We have provided a correct-by-construction abstraction method for \gls{LTI} systems with Gaussian noise based on Kalman filtering.
-This approach allows us to turn a continuous-state system into a finite-state \gls{MDP}, which we extended towards an \gls{iMDP} to account for numerical uncertainties.
-The results show that our approach performs well on classical planning problems, and can handle systems that result in finite-state models with thousands of states and millions of transitions.
+We have provided a correct-by-construction controller synthesis scheme for \gls{LTI} systems with Gaussian noise based on Kalman filtering.
+This approach allows us to soundly abstract a continuous-state system into a finite-state \gls{MDP} with intervals of transition probabilities.
+The numerical experiments show that our approach synthesizes feedback controllers that satisfy reach-avoid specifications across several domains.

-In the future, we plan to study other types of filters, e.g., extended Kalman filters or particle filters, to handle nonlinear systems or systems with non-Gaussian noise.
-We also wish to explore adaptive schemes for discretizing the state space (see, e.g., \cite{DBLP:journals/siamads/SoudjaniA13}), so that we refine a coarse initial discretization only when we benefit from it.
+One fundamental limitation of our approach is the limited scalability.
+To address the computational limitations, we believe that hybrid schemes that combine, for example, sample-based methods (to search for candidate solutions) with abstraction (to verify these candidate solutions) are of particular interest.
+In future research, we thus wish to integrate our abstraction-based scheme with a sample-based algorithm in such a manner.
+We also wish to explore adaptive schemes for discretizing the state space~\cite{DBLP:journals/siamads/SoudjaniA13}, so that we refine a coarse initial discretization only when we benefit from it.

-\begin{IEEEbiography}[{ }]{Thom S. Badings} is a PhD candidate at the Institute for Computing and Information Science (iCIS) at the Radboud University, Nijmegen, The Netherlands.
-He holds a B.Sc.\ (2017) and M.Sc.\ (2019, cum laude) degree in Industrial Engineering and Management from the University of Groningen, with a specialization in smart systems in control and automation.
-His main research interests are on the intersection between control theory and formal methods.
-Currently, he works on safe sequential decision-making under uncertainty, with applications to autonomous and robotic systems, predictive maintenance, and power systems.